inveniosoftware/docs-invenio-rdm/docs/develop/howtos/add_javascript.md

 2. Add the file to the `webpack.py` to register the new bundle and give it a name `my-site-support`.
 3. Add the bundle name to the entry points in the `setup.cfg`, so it can be discovered by InvenioRDM.

-The difference is in the last step: instead of adding the new bundle in a specific Jinja template (`support.html`), we will need to add it to the global JavaScript files block added in the footer, defined in <a href="https://github.com/inveniosoftware/invenio-theme/blob/master/invenio_theme/templates/semantic-ui/invenio_theme/page.html" target="_blank">`invenio-theme/page.html`</a>.
+The difference is in the last step: instead of adding the new bundle in a specific Jinja template (`support.html`), you will need to add it to the global JavaScript files block added in the footer, defined in <a href="https://github.com/inveniosoftware/invenio-theme/blob/master/invenio_theme/templates/semantic-ui/invenio_theme/page.html" target="_blank">`invenio-theme/page.html`</a>.

-We create a new template file `page.html` in the path matching Invenio-Theme module:
+Create a new template file `page.html` in the path matching Invenio-Theme module:

 ```
 ├── site